-Neurologists describe most feared and devastating strokesJanuary 10th, 2013 in Neuroscience /
+Neurologists describe most feared and devastating strokesJanuary 10, 2013 in Medicine & Health / Neuroscience

 Among the most feared and devastating strokes are ones caused by blockages in the brain's critical basilar artery system.
 When not fatal, basilar artery strokes can cause devastating deficits, including head-to-toe paralysis called "locked-in syndrome."

 However, a minority of patients can have good outcomes, especially with new MRI technologies and time-sensitive treatments.
 These treatments include the clot-busting drug tissue plasminogen activator (tPA), and various new-generation neurothrombectomy devices, according to a review article in MedLink Neurology by three Loyola University Medical Center neurologists.

 About 85 percent of strokes are ischemic, meaning they are caused by blockages in blood vessels.
 (The remaining strokes are caused by bleeding in the brain.)
 About 4 percent of all ischemic strokes are caused by blockages in the basilar artery system.
 The basilar artery supplies oxygen-rich blood to some of the most critical parts of the brain.

 The first clinical description of a basilar artery stroke was reported in 1868, according to the MedLink article, which was written by Loyola neurologists Sarkis Morales Vidal, MD, (first author); Murray Flaster, MD, PhD; and Jose Biller, MD; and edited by Steven R. Levine, MD, of the SUNY Health Science Center.